AlexCC93/readthedocs_test/docs/source/Parameters.rst

    ros2 run turtlesim turtle_teleop_key

-:ref:`Open a new terminal<Installation/Opening a new terminal>` and execute:
+`Open a new terminal`_ and execute:

+.. _open a new terminal: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation%20and%20software%20setup.html#opening-a-new-terminal-for-the-docker-container

 .. code-block:: console